fire-archive/netcode/markdown/Design.md

 [expire timestamp] (uint64)     // 64 bit unix timestamp when this connect token expires

 NPub =
 The nonce used for encryption is a 64 bit sequence number that starts at zero and increases with each connect token generated.
 The sequence number is extended by padding high bits with zero to create a 96 bit nonce.
+Each nonce can only be used once.

 ```elixir
 nounce = :crypto.strong_rand_bytes(12)